socomsystems/documentation/user_manual/userpreferences.rst

 * Usage and available quota
 * Manage your profile picture
-* Full name (You can make this anything you want, as it is separate from your Nextcloud login name, which is unique and cannot be changed)
+* Full name (You can make this anything you want, as it is separate from your cyfrSpaces login name, which is unique and cannot be changed)
 * Email address
 * List of your Group memberships
 * Change your password
 * :doc:`user_2fa`
 * :doc:`userpreferences`
-* Choose the language for your Nextcloud interface
+* Choose the language for your cyfrSpaces interface
 * Links to desktop and mobile apps
 * Manage your Activity stream and notifications
 * Default folder to save new documents to
 * Your Federated sharing ID
 * Social sharing links
-* Nextcloud version
+* cyfrSpaces version

 .. note:: Available options and settings depending on your administrators configuration.
    If you are not able to change the password or the display-name in your personal settings,